ZviRosenfeld/GeneticAlgorithmEngine/README.md

 var result = searchEngine.Run();
 ```

+You can find an exsample of a custom PopulationConverter [here](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/blob/master/GeneticAlgorithm/PopulationConverters/SamplePopulationConverter.cs).

 ## Using an Environment

 Sometimes, it's impossible to evaluate a chromosome without knowing information about it's surroundings, such as the rest of the population.
 (This, by the way, in the case in nature - where the fitness an individual depends on its envierment and the way it interacts with the other individuals).